XORaur0n/Notes/Notes/Network Analysis/IP Source & Destination Spoofing Attacks.md

 	Random Source Attack DDOS:

-		An attacker will send lots of traffic from various IPs to the same port.
+		An attacker will send lots of traffic from various IPs to the same port to a victim.

 	LAND Attacks (DOS):